libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 ##### P₁: Time in Mesh

-In order to compute P₁, the router records the time when the peer is GRAFTed.
+In order to compute `P₁`, the router records the time when the peer is GRAFTed.
 The time in mesh is calculated lazily during the decay update to avoid a large number of calls to `gettimeofday`.
-The parameter value is the division of the time ellapsed since the GRAFT with an application configurable quantum.
+The parameter value is the division of the time elapsed since the GRAFT with an application configurable quantum.

+For example, with a quantum of one second, a peer's `P₁` value will be equal to the number of seconds elapsed since they were GRAFTed onto the mesh.
+With a quantum of 5 minutes, the `P₁` value will be the number of 5 minute intervals elapsed since GRAFTing.
+The `P₁` value will be capped to an application configurable maximum.

 In pseudo-go:
 ```go